JacobHearst/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 Non-copyable and non-escapable containers would benefit from a `Collection`-like protocol family to represent a set basic, common operations.
 This may be `Collection` if we find a way to make it work; it may be something else.

+Alongside this work, it may make sense to add a `Span` alternative to `withContiguousStorageIfAvailable()`, `RawSpan` alternative to `withUnsafeBytes`, etc., and seek to deprecate any closure-based API around unsafe pointers.

 ##### Sharing piecewise-contiguous memory

 Some types store their internal representation in a piecewise-contiguous manner, such as trees and ropes.
 Some operations naturally return information in a piecewise-contiguous manner, such as network operations.
 These could supply results by iterating through a list of contiguous chunks of memory.